LangUMS/langums/README.md

 LangUMS is compiled into a linearized intermediate representation.
 The IR is then optimized and emitted as trigger chains.
 Think of it as a kind of wacky virtual machine.

-#### Code documentation?

-Will happen sometime in the future.
-You can help.

 #### Can you stop the compiler from replacing the existing triggers in the map?

 Yes.
 Use the `--preserve-triggers` option.